![]() |

 - RHYTON IN THE SHAPE OF STAG'S HEAD WITH SCENES REPRESENTING LABORS OF HERACLES AND THESEUS

+The rhyta are vessels with an opening at the base for vine outflow.
 The lower part of the rhyton is shaped as head of a stag (Dama Asiatica).
 Heracles, the greatest Greek hero, is represented with the fur of the Nemean Lion thrown over his shoulders, in the act of capturing the golden-horned Ceryneian Hind.
 Representations of the hero are to be seen on the silver appliques for horse trappings (4-th century BC), found in a Thracian tumulus near Panagyurishte.
 Theseus, the greatest hero of Attica, is represented with a chlamys flying behind his back, carrying a sword in a fight with the wild bull that devastated the crops in the lands near Marathon.
 Heracles had tamed the bull on the Isle of Crete on the order of Euristheus.
 He rode on its back to the shore and let the bull tree.
 Both Heracles and Theseus took part in the quest of the Argonauts and in the campaign against the Amazons.
 Heracles liberated Theseus from the underworld, Tartarus the kingdom of Hades.
 Theseus had become part of a rock there as a punishment for his bold request He demanded Persephone, the wife of Hades, for his friend Pcirithous. |

 ||||